ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

         "heater": {
           "sdfProperty": {
             "isHeating": {
-               // FIXME: Find a better quality name "nonAffordance": true,
+              "$comment": "FIXME: Find a better quality name", "nonAffordance": true,
               "description": "The state of the heater on a boat; false for off and true for on.", "type": "boolean"
             },
-            // TODO: Could also be removed from the examples "identifier": {
+            "$comment": "TODO: Could also be removed from the examples", "identifier": {
               "type": "object",
               "properties": {